TinyInstaller/TinyInstaller/README.md

 - Prebuilt TinyInstaller binaries
 - Supporting deployment files

-These artifacts are downloaded automatically by the generated TinyInstaller installation command.
-They are intended for use with the TinyInstaller service and generally should not be downloaded, modified, or executed directly.
+These artifacts are downloaded and executed only as part of a deployment workflow initiated by a TinyInstaller customer using an installation command generated through the TinyInstaller service.

+They are not general-purpose system utilities and should not be executed independently without following the official documentation.

 ## How TinyInstaller Works